-The Streets of Paris Workshop
+The Paris Street Photography Workshop

-"Open Eyes and Heart in Paris".
+Please see also the New York Times "Lens" blog's "Open Eyes and Heart in Paris".

 Each day the workshop group meets for three hour inside-sessions in a very charming roof top apartment with elevator and balcony with view of Paris (Peter's apartment.)
 This workshop meeting place is located on the rue des Guillemites, Paris 75004, in the very heart of Le Marais, one of Paris' most charming centrally located neighborhoods.